 The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that ÃØÉ«´«Ã½, with certain exceptions, require your written consent prior to the disclosure of personally identifiable information from your education records.
 However, the College may disclose appropriately designated "Directory Information" without written consent if considered appropriate by College officials, unless you have advised the College to the contrary in accordance with College procedures.

-The College hereby designates the following items of student information as public or "Directory Information".
+The College hereby designates the following items of student information as "Directory Information".

 - Name